-Ref Risk (Cause / Event / Consequence) Risk Owner Key Existing Controls Current Rating (I x L) Actions Planned or In Progress (target date) Mitigated Rating (I x L) A Hyper inflation and current economic market conditions and uncertainty over government funding Unable to balance the Budget over the medium term Unable to match the delivery of coalition priorities and core Council services to funding levels Director of Resources Budget setting & monitoring process and Medium Term Financial Plan Information sharing at Chief Finance Officers and Chief Accountants Groups Use of specialist local government financial consultants Reserves strategy Income generation initiatives Ongoing regular reporting to SMT and the Leader, including a Finance Sub Group to consider the budget and fees & charges Awareness of proposed changes to local government finance Council in Februa use the busine support the ba budget gap to £ decision by KCC Uncertain governments increase the gap of so savings will still balanced budge.
-The first finance budget round was a steer given by finance The budget for 24/25 was approved by Full Council in February 2024 including the decision use the business rates growth funding to support the base budget.
+Ref Risk (Cause / Event / Consequence) Risk Owner Key Existing Controls Current Rating (I x L) Actions Planned or In Progress (target date) Mitigated Rating (I x L) А Hyper inflation and current economic market conditions and uncertainty over government funding Unable to balance the Budget over the medium term Unable to match the delivery of coalition priorities and core Council services to funding levels Director of Resources Budget setting & monitoring process and Medium Term Financial Plan Information sharing at Chief Finance Officers and Chief Accountants Groups Use of specialist local government financial consultants Reserves strategy Income generation initiatives Ongoing regular reporting to SMT and the Leader, including a Finance Sub Group to consider the budget and fees & charges Awareness of proposed changes to local government finance The budget for 24/25 was approved by Full Council in February 2024 including the decision use the business rates growth funding to support the base budget.
 This reduced the budget gap to £733k taking into account the decision by KCC on waste enabling payments.
 Uncertain government grants from 2025/26 increase the gap over the term of the MTFP and so savings will still need to be made to ensure a balanced budget over the term of the MTFP.
-The first finance sub meeting for the 25/26 budget round was held at the end of March and a steer given by the administration on the pay award and inflationary increases in fees and charges.
-(In Progress) 12 (4×3) В Worsening inflation and the cost-of- living crisis increase pressures on individuals and business Increase in demands on Council services, loss of income and community pressure Increased costs and reputational damage Head of Housing & Community Services Internal Cost of living working group Administration of Household Support Fund Volunteer sector group in place to identify key risks and collaborative working Controls outlined in the Homelessness risk Explore Redirection of grant funds to support increase on demand to VCS Use of Policy & Practice data platform to provide targeted support Winter plan agreed with VCS on how to support residents in Swale 16 (4x4) Create a new Community Development Strategy (01/04/2025) 16 (4x4)
+The first finance sub meeting for the 25/26 budget round was held at the end of March with regular meetings held over the summer.
+Discussions are ongoing on how to address the budget gap.
+12 (4x3) В Worsening inflation and the cost-of- living crisis increase pressures on individuals and business Increase in demands on Council services, loss of income and community pressure Increased costs and reputational damage Head of Housing & Community Services Internal Cost of living working group Administration of Household Support Fund Volunteer sector group in place to identify key risks and collaborative working Controls outlined in the Homelessness risk Explore Redirection of grant funds to support increase on demand to VCS Use of Policy & Practice data platform to provide targeted support Winter plan agreed with VCS on how to support residents in Swale 16 (4x4) Create a new Community Development Strategy (01/04/2025) 16 (4x4)